GoldenPig1205/GPDebugger/README.md

   console_message_length_limit: 100
   # The color of the console messages.
   console_message_color: 'white'
+  # List of handlers to allow.
+If this list has at least one value, only these handlers will be logged. (ex.
+Player, Server)
+  handler_whitelist: []
   # List of events to ignore from being printed. (ex.
 Player.MakingNoiseEventArgs)
   ignored_events:
   - 'Player.MakingNoiseEventArgs'